ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

                                     A_ne, A_val, b, x_l, x_u, x, z, c, g,
                                     x_stat, w, eval_prec)

-Solve the bound-constrained linear least-squares problem when the Jacobian :math:`A` is available.
+Solve the bound-constrained linear least-squares problem when the Jacobian $A$ is available.